sepehrfazeli/Sepehrfazeli/README.md

 # About Me:

-## Overview

-This repository contains the source code for my personal portfolio website.
-The website showcases my skills, projects, and experiences in the field of software development.

-## Features
+## Summary

-* About Me: I am a front-end developer with a Master's degree in Computer Science and over 3 years of professional experience.
+I am a front-end developer with a Master's degree in Computer Science and over 3 years of professional experience.
 Currently, I am working at Dassault Systems in Munich, Germany.
 My journey in software development has been filled with diverse experiences and continuous learning, and I am passionate about creating intuitive and impactful user interfaces.

+## Features

 * Skills: Front-end development, API, Agile, Scrum, Docker, CI/CD.
 * Experience: mostly front-end development in Dassault Systems, SUMM, THD (my university), Gport.
 * Contact Me: can be found at the bottom of my (website)[https://sepehrfazeli.github.io].